-Filtered over 7 episodes, each around an hour long, S-Town begins with a murder in ‘Shittown, Alabama’.
+Told over seven, hour-long episodes S-Town begins with a murder in ‘Shittown, Alabama’.
 Producer Brian Reed receives an email from a guy named John, who claims a crime in his home town has been buried by corrupt cops and a wealthy family with Klan connections.

 That’s how it starts, anyway.
-By the time the story concludes we’ve come a long way from murder, yet the investigation continues, exhaustively prying into people’s windows, their trucks, yards, bank accounts, feelings, secret doorways and sexual proclivities.
+By the time the story concludes we’ve come a long way from murder.
+The investigation peers into people’s windows, their trucks, yards, bank accounts and sexual proclivities.

-In fact, it’s this voyeurism that the series hangs on.
-It’s intimate in a way that TV can’t compete with: it’s sitting on the stoop eavesdropping while everyday conversations go on in a front room, or back room, or in a hotel car park.
+In fact the series arguably hangs on this voyeurism.
+It’s intimate in a way that TV can’t compete with.
+It’s like sitting on the stoop eavesdropping while everyday conversations go on in a front room, or back room, or in a hotel car park.

 A story of our times

 The events chronicled in S-Town unfold over a couple of years, starting with John B. McLemore’s email to radio producer Brian Reed in 2012.
-Ostensibly that email – and the invitation to investigate – was about police corruption, but it opened the gate to the big themes that McLemore liked to hold court on: climate change, the injustice of poverty and, in particular, the circle of hell that is Woodstock, Alabama.
+Ostensibly that email – and the invitation to investigate – was about police corruption, but it opened the gates to the big themes McLemore liked to hold court on.
+Climate change, poverty, and the circle of hell that is Woodstock, Alabama.
 On all of these things, and more, McLemore is dazzlingly articulate, if somewhat manic.

-The characters who populate this story – friends, family, neighbours, officials – are regular nobodies.
+The characters in this story – friends, family, neighbours, officials – are regular nobodies.
 They live invisibly, with little money to get by and fewer aspirations to hold it all together.
-It’s a powerless and exploited existence and, from everything that John says (and which Reed mostly confirms), it’s dirt-bowl, depressing stuff, and yet immediately identifiable.
+It’s a powerless and exploited existence and, from everything that John says (and which Reed mostly confirms), it’s dirt-bowl, depressing stuff.
 This kind of life has never gone away, but perhaps apart from reality TV or documentary journalism, it rarely gets an airing.

 That’s where S-Town performs a public service.
-It broadcasts to the world from an unseen war zone – because it must be war when governments punish their own people.
-It validates invisible lives and gives them a depth and meaning we rarely give our fellow humans, or at least, not in newspaper headlines and viral clickbait – where people are either right or wrong, up-voted, or cast down.
+It broadcasts to the world from an unseen war zone (because it must be war when governments punish their own people).
+It validates invisible lives and gives them a depth and meaning we rarely give our fellow humans.

-Finding out about McLemore himself is a revelation.
-He’s the town geek, an outcast, an eccentric, an object of ridicule and even self-loathing, but who secretly is also a brilliant thinker, a benefactor, and a world-leading master of horology.
+McLemore himself is a revelation.
+He’s the town geek, an outcast, but also a brilliant thinker, a benefactor, and a world-leading master of horology.
 He spends his time repairing or constructing intricate clocks and sundials … he built a maze – a real, hedgerow maze, behind his house.